What is an authorized user on a credit card?

 The difference between authorized users, co-signers and joint account holders has to do with the level of access and responsibility each party has over a particular account.

 For example, authorized users can charge money to your account, but they can’t add other authorized users or dispute charges.
 They also can’t request credit limit increases, transfer balances or close the account.
-In contrast, joint account holders can do all of those things and more.
+In contrast, joint account holders can do all those things and more.
 Take a closer look at the differences below.

 Co-signer